tangjm/data-engineering-notes/public/AWS/module4_cloud_security/notes_cloud_security.md

 **AWS Shield**
 - a managed distributed denial of service (DDoS) protection service that safeguards applications running on AWS.
 - It provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
 - AWS Shield Advanced is available to all customers.
 However, to contact the DDoS Response Team, customers must have either Enterprise Support or Business Support from AWS Support.

 **Amazon Chime**
-- amazon's version of teams or zoom
+- Amazon's version of teams or zoom
 - It is a pay-as-you-go communications service with no upfront fees, commitments, or long-term contracts

 # Section 2: IAM